ergoplatform/ergodocs/docs/dev/Integration/guide.md

 **What is the generation algorithm of boxid?**

-It is a hash over the box contents.
+It is a hash of the box contents.

 [See the code in AppKit](https://github.com/ergoplatform/ergo-appkit/blob/9e19c13d82966eaee59433d16c4fb987bea363a7/lib-impl/src/main/java/org/ergoplatform/appkit/impl/OutBoxBuilderImpl.scala#L66)